melaya206/2025datathon/README.md

 ## Usage

-View the online version of this website at https://students.washington.edu/imotta/
+View the live demo at https://students.washington.edu/imotta/

 ## Contact the Authors